"My classes are going very well and Celia is a great teacher."

 If you enjoy watching French films to boost your listening skills and expand your vocabulary, you should check out any of the Miami-Dade Public Library System branches around the city.
 Here you’ll find avant-garde French films like Le sang d'un poète, directed by Jean Cocteau, one of the great experiments in 20th-century cinema that explores a poet's obsession with the struggle between the forces of life and death.
 Another great film that you can’t miss is Molière, directed by Laurent Tirard in 2007, which tells the story of a famous French actor and playwright from the 17th century who is considered one of the greatest writers in the French language.
 As useful as watching films can be, if you truly want to develop all the skills that are necessary to communicate seamlessly in French, starting a language course at Listen & Learn is the best way to go.
 Just send us a quick inquiry now and one of our team members will make sure you are paired up with a native French teacher that will tailor a unique language course just for you.
 Additionally, we offer free French-level tests on our website that will help you have a better understanding of our current French skills.

-Those wishing to learn French in groups of 2 or more together (Two-to-One French Lessons or Small Group In-Company French Lessons) can sign up for our group classes.
-All students must be at nearly the same level of French proficiency, must have the same needs from the language, and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn do not propose group sizes or more than 6-8 people, but In-Company Taster French Lessons can occur with up to 12 people.
+2 or more people can benefit studying French together as these French lessons are also offered to groups (Two-to-One French Lesson or Small Group In-Company French Lesson).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students at the same time.
+Listen & Learn do not advocate group sessions of more than 6-8 people, though Taster French Lessons can be experienced by up to 12 people.
 Inquire now about our French Courses or Take A Free French Level Test

 From our clients all over the world